qjk5736/example_codes/README.md

 ## alpha_beta_filter

-	Implementation of a basic alpha-beta filter from the wiki page.
+	Implementation of a basic alpha-beta filter with an algorithm extracted from the wiki page.
 You can build this with CMake using the included CMakeLists.txt.

 ## Cholesky